 What is Content Marketing and SEO?

-Modern marketing is all about digital.
+Modern marketing is all digital nowadays.
 Why?
 Because about 90% of consumers search for businesses online.
 Two major aspects of any digital marketing strategy are content marketing and SEO.
 They’re often considered separate strategies, but can go hand in hand to make one all-around excellent marketing campaign.

 What is Content Marketing?

-Content marketing doesn’t necessarily have to be contained to your own site though.
+However, content marketing doesn’t necessarily have to be contained to your own site.
 You have the option of sponsored content, as well as guest blogging on other sites, which will allow you to easily integrate SEO into your content.

 What is SEO?

 Search Engine Optimization is the process of improving your website’s “natural” or “earned” search engine rankings.
-Increasing the authority of your site, one of the two main aspects of SEO, means creating better content, making your site more trustworthy and earning links.
+Increasing the authority of your site, one of the two main aspects of SEO, means creating better content.
+This makes your site more trustworthy and with higher earning links.
 Relevancy, the other main aspect, entails using certain keywords and phrases to appeal to a particular search audience, making your site easier to find.

 Integrating Content Marketing and SEO